-The bandy bandy snake is black in colour with thick, white strips marking its body from head to tail.
+The bandy bandy snake is black in colour with thick, white stripes marking its body from head to tail.
 This snake species burrows, and as a result, its eyes are very small and hard to distinguish from the rest of the head from afar.
 Additionally, there is no distinction between its head and body, giving it a streamlined appearance.

 These snakes can grow to lengths of between 50-60cm.
 They have rounded, black snouts with a rounded, blunt tail.
 Midbody scales at 15 rows.